 Higher electrical efficiency and faster Recharge Rates

-Lithium batteries are typically 98% charge efficient compared to between 70% and 85% with the lead acid batteries.
-They also have significantly faster charging times than lead acid batteries.
+Lithium batteries are typically 98% charge efficient compared to between 70% and 85% with lead-acid batteries.
+They also have significantly faster charging times than lead-acid batteries.

 Longer working life.

-In a lead acid battery, voltage will continue to drop over time as the internal circuit within the battery will self discharge.
+In a lead-acid battery, the voltage will continue to drop over time as the internal circuit within the battery will self-discharge.
 This forces the connected electrical device to eventually shut down at its minimum operating voltage.